 So what next?

-Symfony does have quite a steep learning curve, and if you're planning to get started, there are a few things that you will need to be comfortable with first: You don't need to be an expert or even proficient in these things, but arming yourself with knowledge of these tools will not only ease your journey with Symfony, but will also improve your overall experience with programming, scripting and development tasks.
-I really recommend a little background reading!
+Symfony does have quite a steep learning curve, and if you're planning to get started, there are a few things that you will need to be comfortable with first:- The Model-View-Controller (MVC) pattern

 Once you are ready to put your best foot forward and give Symfony a go, then the only way to get started is with a tutorial.
 Dive in with the My First Symfony Project tutorial, and then move on to the Jobeet job board tutorial, which is much more in depth and shows you how to put into practice some of the more advanced features.
 There is plenty of other material to help you get started, including the documentation & API, the forums, the blog, the outside blogs RSS feed, the google users group and of course, my snippet library!